A topic from the subject of Environmental Chemistry in Chemistry.

 Data Analysis

-The data collected from water pollution and treatment experiments can be analyzed using a variety of statistical methods.
-Statistical methods can be used to identify trends, patterns, and relationships in the data.
+Data from water pollution and treatment experiments are analyzed using statistical methods to identify trends, patterns, and correlations between different parameters (e.g., contaminant levels, treatment efficiency).

 Applications